patrickbwarren/transam-triton/EMULATOR.md

 ```
 (implemented as `make roms` in the Makefile).
 If present, all these
 files are loaded by the emulator.
 For the L7.2 emulation to work
-at least the two Monitor ROMs should be present.
+at least the two monitor ROMs should be present.

 The memory map for Level 7.2 Triton software is as follows
 ```